 What is the tax structure for an LLC in the state of Florida?

 Generally, for LLCs, it is a default tax structure.
 Once you obtain the EIN, you will get the various tax structure options to select.
-Sometimes LLCs choose S Corp to reduce federal tax burdens.
+Sometimes LLCs choose an S Corp to reduce federal tax burdens.
 Read more on the Florida Classification of LLC Tax.

 In Conclusion